The Ultimate In Birding Tours

 Next, our journey will take us to rarely-visited southwestern Guangxi province, on the borders of Vietnam, where we will be looking for the relatively recently-described endemic Nonggang Babbler, as well as the rare and endangered White-eared Night Heron, Blue-rumped Pitta, the striking White-winged Magpie and Limestone Leaf Warbler.

-High-priority birds during the final leg of our journey, to Hainan Island, include Hainan Partridge, Hainan Peacock-Pheasant, Chinese Barbet, Hainan (or Swinhoe’s) Laughingthrush and Hainan Leaf Warbler.
+High-priority birds during the final leg of our journey, to Hainan Island, include Hainan Partridge and Hainan Peacock-Pheasant (both now regularly seen from hides/blinds at feeding stations at Jianfengling) plus Chinese Barbet, Hainan (or Swinhoe’s) Laughingthrush and Hainan Leaf Warbler.
 A supporting cast of important specialities includes White-faced Plover, Ratchet-tailed Treepie, Rufous-cheeked Laughingthrush and Yellow-billed Nuthatch.

 We will end the tour at Danzhou Wan (Danzhou Bay) on Hainan, where we have an excellent chance of seeing the much-desired Spoon-billed Sandpiper as well as the range-restricted White-faced Plover and Great Knot.